samimideveloper/figam-image-downloader/README.md

 # Figma Image Downloader

-This package allows you to download images (SVG and PNG) from Figma using the Figma API.
+This package allows you to download images (SVG and PNG) from Figma using the Figma API.**This package is designed to work in a Node.js environment only**.

 ## Installation

 ```bash
 npm install figma-image-downloader

 ```